Updated February 17, 2023

 Demolishing old buildings comes with both advantages and disadvantages, and to help you decide if tearing down an old building is your best option, we’re going to lay it all out for you.

-First and foremost, a distinction should be made between “old buildings” and “historic buildings,” because they are not always one in the same.
+First and foremost, a distinction should be made between “old buildings” and “historic buildings,” because they are not always one and the same.

 An old building is just that: an old building.
 How old?
 Well, that’s relative to who you’re asking.